PaulJeFi/reglisse-chess/UCI_options.md

 Clear the Hash Table and differents other tables (History Heuristic, Killer Moves).

 ## Skill
 The Skill of the engine.
-The range value is from 0 to 20, where 20 correspond to Réglisse playing at full strength, and 0 is the lowest strength.
+The range value is from 0 to 20, where 20 corresponds to Reglisse playing at full strength, and 0 is the lowest strength.
 The default value is 20.

 ## Hash
 The size of the Hash Table in megabyte (MB).
-This value should be in integer between 4 and 256, the default value is 128.
-It is recommanded to set a bigger Hash Size when using a longer time controll.
+This value should be an integer between 4 and 256, the default value is 128.
+It is recommanded to set a bigger Hash Size when using a longer time control.

 ## Move Overhead
 This is the time in milliseconds used to compensate the delay in the connection with the GUI or the network.
 The default value is 10 ms, and can be set from 0 ms to 10000 ms (10 s).

 ## UCI_AnalyseMode
-By default, when there is only one legal move, Réglisse returns it without analysing the position.
+By default, when there is only one legal move, Reglisse returns it without analysing the position.
 This help to not loose time when playing games.
 But for analizing purpose, you can activate UCI_AnalyseMode, the "analyse mode".

 ## UCI_ShowWDL
 Default is false.
-If enabled, the engine shows the estimated chance of winning, draw and loosing the game.
+If enabled, the engine shows the estimated chance of winning, drawing and loosing the game.

 ## UseBook
 Decide if the engine should use an opening book.
 This is true by default.
 For the moment, book are not fully fonctionnal.
 Note that the suported book format is not usual, see [this file](./src/book_tools/readme.md) to know how to create your own Reglisse book.